 After the events on Tallon IV, the Galactic Federation hired Samus Aran to locate a missing squad of Federation soldiers on planet Aether.
 A severe lightning storm caused Samus to crash her Gunship into a crater.
 When exploring her immediate surroundings, she quickly finds the missing soldiers – they’re all dead, killed by strange creatures shrouded in dark energy.
-Samus discovers a portal which transports her into a dark and hostile version of the same place she had just been in.
+Samus discovers a portal which transports her into a darker, more hostile version of her previous location: Dark Aether.
 While trying to find her way back, she witnesses a bizarre doppelganger version of herself: Dark Samus – feeding on Phazon!

 After finding her way back to Light Aether, Samus encounters U-Mos, a Luminoth native to planet Aether.
 He tells her about the meteor that struck Aether and split it into two dimensions.
 The Ing, vile creatures from Dark Aether, have crossed over to the Light Aether and stolen the Light Crystals that are the planet’s energy source, creating an imbalance that threatens to destroy the planet.
 Samus agrees to fight the Ing and restore balance to Aether to save the planet from destruction.
 But what about the doppelganger, Dark Samus?
 Another dangerous mission awaits…